MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/expanddl-operation.md

 For contacts or private distribution lists, the item identifiers are returned in the response.
 This can be used to get information about the object or to expand membership in a private distribution list.

-## ExpandDL Private Distribution List Request Example
+## ExpandDL Private Distribution List request example

 ### Description